gardener/landscaper-examples/imports/secret/README.md

 In this example, an installation imports values from a secret.
 Every entry of the data section of the secret is bound to a separate input parameter.

 The example illustrates only the import.
-There is nothing done with the imported values, because the installation has only a dummy inline blueprint without deploy execution.
+There is nothing done with the imported values.
+The installation has only a dummy inline blueprint without deploy execution.